Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Outline of the Generalised Cosmological Perturbation Theory

-Thirdly, since the sets of equations (\ref{subeq:einstein-flrw}) and (\ref{subeq:pertub-flrw}) are written with respect to the \emph{same} system of reference, one can draw the conclusion that only three independent scalars, namely the energy density $\varepsilon$, the particle number density $n$ and the expansion scalar $\theta$, play a role in a perturbation theory.
-This reduces the number of possible gauge-invariant variables considerably, and, thereupon, leads to the insight that there exist two, and only two, unique gauge-invariant quantities $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$, defined by (\ref{e-n-gi}).
+Equations (\ref{subeq:pertub-flrw}) have, next to physical solutions, also the non-physical gauge modes (\ref{subeq:gauge-dep}) as solutions.
+Since the perturbed Einstein equations and conservation laws (\ref{subeq:basis}) have been rewritten in the form (\ref{subeq:pertub-flrw}) which exclusively describe the evolution of scalar perturbations, the gauge problem of cosmology can be solved in a unique and straightforward way by observing the following important fact: \begin{itemize} \item From the systems (\ref{subeq:einstein-flrw}) and (\ref{subeq:pertub-flrw}) it follows that exactly three \emph{independent} scalars (\ref{eq:scalars-flrw}), namely the energy density $\varepsilon$, the particle number density $n$ and the expansion scalar $\theta$, play a role in the evolution of density perturbations. \end{itemize} As a consequence, the first-order perturbations $\varepsilon_\een$, $n_\een$ and $\theta_\een$ to the three scalars (\ref{eq:scalars-flrw}) are the only candidates which can be used to construct gauge-invariant quantities.
+Thus, there exist two, and only two, unique non-zero gauge-invariant quantities $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$, defined by (\ref{e-n-gi}), which could be the perturbations to the energy density and particle number density, respectively.

-Finally, in order to show that $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$ are indeed the perturbations to the energy density and particle number density, respectively, one has to investigate the basic equations (\ref{subeq:pertub-flrw}) for scalar perturbations together with the definitions (\ref{e-n-gi}) in the so-called \emph{non-relativistic limit}.
+It remains to be shown that $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$ are indeed the perturbations to the energy density and particle number density, respectively.
+To that end one has to investigate the basic equations (\ref{subeq:pertub-flrw}) for scalar perturbations together with the definitions (\ref{e-n-gi}) in the so-called \emph{non-relativistic limit}.
 In this limit, which will be defined in exact terms in Section~\ref{sec:newt-limit}, the set (\ref{subeq:pertub-flrw}) combined with the definitions (\ref{e-n-gi}) reduce to the Newtonian Theory of Gravity, i.e., the Newtonian results (\ref{eq:poisson}) and (\ref{eq:newt-ngi}) show up.
 Therefore, $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$ are the real, physical, energy density perturbation and the particle number density perturbation, respectively.
-Consequently, the generalised Lifshitz-Khalatnikov theory (\ref{subeq:final}), which is derived from (\ref{subeq:pertub-flrw}) using (\ref{e-n-gi}), is a manifestly covariant and gauge-invariant perturbation theory and describes unequivocally the evolution of density perturbations in \textsc{flrw} universes.
+This solves unambiguously the long standing gauge problem of cosmology.